 Though matching nutrition labels to real life portions makes a lot of sense, there’s also plenty of controversy surrounding increasing serving sizes altogether.
 Some critics say that making serving sizes larger would only give consumers a free pass to eat and drink more—and this hypothesis is backed up by several studies.

-It's not a secret—habitual overeating can cause weight gain and can ultimately lead to overweight and obesity, whose deadly side effects include a high risk for heart disease, diabetes, stroke, hypertension, and even some cancers.
+It’s not a secret—habitual overeating, meaning, eating too much, can cause weight gain and can ultimately lead to overweight and obesity, whose deadly side effects include a high risk for heart disease, diabetes, stroke, hypertension, and even some cancers.
+How to stop eating so much?
 Portion control can be an effective tool against this epidemic.
-For some, that's easier said than done, but it all starts with awareness.
+For some, that’s easier said than done, but it all starts with awareness.
 One trick: Use smaller plates and bowls.
 Also, consider the USDA’s guidelines for daily recommendations for some of the basic healthy food groups; it’s a great educational resource for plotting out what a balanced diet should look like.

 Daily recommendation: 4 half-cup servings

 1/2 small apple

 1/2 large banana (8 to 9 inches long)

 ¼ cup dried fruit